 With university status, Memorial University of Newfoundland entered a period of rapid growth that was to continue into the 70s.
-In 1949-1950, there was a student body of 307 in the new University; in the academic year 1961-1962, when the University moved to its present campus, the student enrolment had reached 1745 full-time and 152 part-time.
-Ten years later, 1971-1972, the student population, including full- and part-time students on degree programs, was 10,980.
+In 1949-1950, there was a student body of 307 in the new university; in the academic year 1961-1962, when the university moved to its present St. John’s campus, the student enrolment had reached 1,745 full-time and 152 part-time.
+Ten years later, 1971-1972, the student population, including full- and part-time students in degree programs, was 10,980.

-Meanwhile, there were equally dramatic changes in the variety and extent of available academic programs.
-In the early years of the University, there were two Faculties (Arts and Science, and Education).
-While the academic structure was quite similar in 1961, when the University moved to a new campus on Elizabeth Avenue in St. John's, areas of instruction, course offerings and degrees awarded had all increased.
+During this time there were equally dramatic changes in the variety and extent of available academic programs.
+In the early years of the university, there were two faculties (Arts and Science, and Education).
+While the academic structure was quite similar in 1961, when the university moved to its new campus on Elizabeth Avenue in St. John's, areas of instruction, course offerings and degrees awarded had all increased.

-In 1975, the University established a campus in Corner Brook.
-The College was re-named the Sir Wilfred Grenfell College in 1979 honouring the memory of the medical missionary who pioneered medicine in Northern Newfoundland and along the coast of Labrador.
+In 1975 Memorial University of Newfoundland established a regional campus in Corner Brook.
+The campus was named Sir Wilfred Grenfell College in 1979 honouring the memory of the medical missionary who pioneered medicine in Northern Newfoundland and along the coast of Labrador.
 In 2010 the campus in Corner Brook was renamed Grenfell Campus, Memorial University of Newfoundland.
-Since its opening, Grenfell has progressed from a junior college offering first- and second-year courses to providing entire degrees in the areas of arts, fine arts, science, business administration, resource management and nursing.
+Since its opening, Grenfell has evolved from a junior college offering first- and second-year courses to providing entire degree programs in the areas of arts, fine arts, science, business administration, resource management and nursing.
 The first degrees, in the disciplines of theatre and visual arts, were introduced in 1988.
-Most recently, Grenfell has introduced degree programs in tourism studies and sustainable resource management and in collaboration with the Faculty of Education now offers a Bachelor of Education Program (Primary/Elementary) fast-track option.
-Grenfell Campus currently offers 16 degree programs.
-For more information see www.swgc.mun.ca.
+Grenfell Campus currently offers 18 undergraduate and one graduate degree programs.
+For more information, visit www.grenfell.mun.ca.

 In 1992 the Marine Institute joined the University, becoming the Fisheries and Marine Institute of Memorial University of Newfoundland.
-Founded in 1964, the Marine Institute offers a range of certificate, diploma and degree programs in fisheries and marine technology and is involved in research and technology transfer.
-For more information see www.mi.mun.ca.
+Founded in 1964, the Marine Institute offers a range of certificate, diploma, undergraduate and graduate degree programs in the ocean and marine sectors and is involved in research and technology transfer.
+For more information, visit www.mi.mun.ca.

-Memorial University of Newfoundland's faculty and students actively participate in research and development.
-This University is one of the most important research facilities in Atlantic Canada and has developed numerous research programs and facilities that are among the most advanced in the world.
-For a complete listing of research facilities see www.mun.ca/research/.
+Faculty and students actively participate in research and development.
+Memorial University of Newfoundland is one of the most important research facilities in Atlantic Canada and has developed numerous research programs and facilities that are among the most advanced in the world.
+For more information and a complete listing of research facilities, visit www.mun.ca/research.